 Gustavia

-The gripping story of Gustav Badin, inspired by real people and events, comes to life on the Royal Swedish Opera's stage with a star-studded artistic team.
+The gripping story of Gustav Badin Couschi, inspired by real people and events, came to life on the Royal Swedish Opera's stage with a star-studded artistic team 2024 - now back!

 -